-Purpose: The Formula Program principally benefits low to moderate-income persons thru the elimination of blight or meeting a particular urgent community need.
+Purpose: The Allocation Program, formerly known as the Formula Program, principally benefits low to moderate-income persons thru the elimination of blight or meeting a particular urgent community need.

 Previous Work: The Commission has provided successful grant administration of federal and state funding since the Agency's inception in 1964.
 In 2014, the Planning Commission submitted a successful Formula Program Grant to Ohio Department of Development targeting improved water services in Delphos.
 Using programmatic funds the Lafayette successfully upgraded its sanitary sewer infrastructure in 2015 and Bath completed roadway paving in the Chipman Addition.
 In 2016, the Village of Lafayette received funding to improve local roadways.
-In 2018 funding supported roadway improvements in the Delphos and the development of a centralized rural mailbox in Lafayette.
+In 2018 funding supported roadway improvements in the City of Delphos and the development of a centralized rural mailbox in the Village of Lafayette.
+In 2020, funding supported sewer facility improvements for the Village of Lafayette.

-Methodology: The Commission will administer the Community Allocation Block Grant
+Methodology: The Commission will administer the Community Allocation Block Grant selection, project award and project reporting.

 Program funds under the terms of a Memorandum of Understanding with the Board of Allen County Commissioners, based on criteria established by the Ohio Development Services Agency (ODSA).
-The Agency will support public information and awareness of the 2014 CDBG Program, project solicitations, project selection, project award and project reporting.
-The agency will administer the CDBG Small Cities Program for Allen
+The Agency will administer the 2024 CDBG Program through project solicitations, project